w3f/Grants-Program/applications/NeuroZK.md

 We will define a new Substrate node configuration for the Cyborg worker nodes, which users can rent on-demand from the pool of available worker nodes.

+### ZK Proof Verification process

+Once a task is assigned to a particular worker node and it starts executing the task, at fixed intervals of time (currently arbitrarily set to 60 minutes), the ZK worker component in the worker node will generate a SNARK proof using the PLONK algorithm.
+We will use an oracle to convey this proof to the verifier pallet, which will evaluate the received proof using the verification key and public data inputs that the user submitted before execution.

+The pallet performs a series of elliptic curve operations and field arithmetic (over finite fields) to check the polynomial commitments and evaluations provided in the proof.
+The commitments must match the expected public inputs and satisfy the polynomial equations set by the PLONK circuit.Permutation arguments and other constraints encoded into the circuit are also validated at this stage.
+The Pallet checks whether all evaluations and commitments hold for the circuit, using the verification key.
+If they match, the proof is accepted as valid; otherwise, it is rejected.
+Once the verification succeeds, the transaction is processed as valid (e.g., approving the computation result).
+If the verification fails, the transaction is reverted or flagged as invalid.

 ### Ecosystem Fit